main index Narrative

 Pokemon training is actually an elaborate Alternate Reality Game aimed at young children in the Poke-universe.

 Parents of the Pokemon world aren't really letting their young children go off on dangerous adventures.
 In fact, their kids are only wandering short distances to gain boy-scout-like badges given out by adults at designated checkpoints, in some sort of elaborate community event that combines elements of scouting, scavenger hunts, and electronic gaming.
-Pokemon are not an indigenous form of life, but holographic virtual creatures scattered through the region for kids the collect and battle.
+Pokemon are not an indigenous form of life, but holographic virtual creatures scattered through the region for kids to collect and battle.
 Children are given starter Pokemon for free on a certain day of the year, which marks the start of the event; Pokemon Centers keep track of participants, who are motivated to check in regularly to "heal" their Pokemon.

-The virtual nature of Pokemon is already strongly hinted at in the series — Pokemon are digitally transferable, able to learn things from software, etc. Additionally, the alternate reality game hypothesis explains, among other things, why Pokemon Centers are ubiquitous and suspiciously free, why everything is within walking distance and why gym leaders seem more interested in standing around handing out badges than promoting their own poke-careers (it's also strange that even gym leaders who initially seem unkind or "evil" will always play fairly and happily concede defeat when beaten.)
+The virtual nature of Pokemon is already strongly hinted at in the series — Pokemon are digitally transferable, able to learn things from software, etc. Additionally, the alternate reality game hypothesis explains, among other things, why Pokemon Centers are ubiquitous and suspiciously free, why everything is within walking distance, and why gym leaders seem more interested in standing around handing out badges than promoting their own poke-careers (it's also strange that even gym leaders who initially seem unkind or "evil" will always play fairly and happily concede defeat when beaten.)

 Of course, we're seeing all this from the perspective of the game's 10-year-old participants — the anime in particular represents events as seen through Ash's overactive imagination.
 Although his fantasies are epic in scope, he's really only playing a game during a few short weeks out of his summer vacation, which is why no one ever seems to age.